moxystudio/eslint-config/README.md

 - `react` - If you are going to use React and JSX (requires `eslint-plugin-react`)
 - `react-redux` - Same as React addon, but should be used if you are going to develop code using react-redux.

 Finally, simply create a `.eslintrc.json` file with the chosen base configuration and addons.
-Feel free to override rules you won't agree with.
-You can look at some examples bellow.

-Alternatively, you can make your own configuration by using the set of **rules** individually.
-If you're interested in doing that, you can check `es5.js` to see how it is done.

 ### Examples